appharbor/appharbor-cli/README.md

 get more information about each command and any options available.

 Example usage: `appharbor deploy -e bin -e obj`

 This will deploy the application using the optional "excluded directory name" argument to avoid uploading compiled binaries.
+Also note the use of a command "alias".
+Aliases are enclosed in paranthesis in the list of available commands.

 	$ appharbor login
 	Username: friism